Simple Tips For Purchasing A Metal Singing Bowl

 What Difference Does The Mallet Make?

 Generally, there are three types of mallets for a metal bowl.
 There is a pure wooden mallet, that comes with many smaller bowls.
 Because there is no wrap around the wooden stick, they produce a loud sound from the bowl, and as well produce a high-pitched tone from a bowl.
+These are really useful in very small bowls.
+Any padding on a mallet can slightly dampen the sound of a metal bowl, and for a really small bowl the wooden mallet will bring out the loudest tone.

 To get a lower tone from the bowl, you can buy a suede mallet, which is a wooden mallet with a strip of suede wrapped around it.
 The suede allows lower tones from a bowl to come through more prominently, so you get a more full chord from the bowl than with a pure wooden mallet.
 The suede also makes it easier to sing a singing bowl around the rim.
+A suede mallet comes in many different sizes, each designed to use for small bowls up to giant bowls.
+All our Himalayan bowls come with a free suede mallet, and are the simplest way of getting a good multi tonal chord from the bowl.